Thunderheart: Filming

 The film was shot primarily on location in South Dakota.
 Specific sets included the Pine Ridge Reservation, which was dubbed the Bear Creek Reservation.
 Other filming locations used were in the Washington, D.C. area for the opening sequences.
-The film employed many Indian actors, some of whose screen roles mirror their real lives.
-The actor John Trudell, who played an Indian activist suspected of murder in the film inspired by the real-life events surrounding Leonard Peltier, is in fact an Indian activist, as well as a poet and singer.
+The film employed many Native American actors, some of whose screen roles mirror their real lives.
+The actor John Trudell, who played an Indian activist suspected of murder in the film inspired by the real-life events surrounding Leonard Peltier, was in fact a Native American activist, as well as a poet and singer.
 Chief Ted Thin Elk, who played an honored Lakota medicine man, was a Lakota elder himself.
 Badlands National Park and Wounded Knee in South Dakota were also used as backdrop locations for the real-life incidents which took place during the 1970s.
 Filming was done with the support of the Oglala Sioux people, who trusted Apted and Fusco to express their story.